Flags

 Age range: 2–5

-Compared against 30 similar other schools in West Midlands by FSM%, SEN%, and size.
-Methodology aligned with DfE FBIT.
+Your school compared against 30 similar other schools in West Midlands, matched by FSM%, SEN%, and size.
+Differences reflect school strategy and context, not performance.

 FTE teachersⓘFull-time equivalent: a measure of workforce size where part-time staff are counted proportionally.